franks42/cljs-uuid-utils/README.md

 # cljs-uuid-utils

-ClojureScript micro-library with an implementation of a type 4, random UUID generator compatible with RFC-4122 and cljs.core/UUID, a uuid-string conformance validating predicate, and a UUID factory from uuid-string with conformance validation.
+ClojureScript micro-library with an implementation of a type 4, random UUID generator compatible with RFC-4122 and cljs.core/UUID (make-random-uuid), a uuid-string conformance validating predicate (valid-uuid?), and a UUID factory from uuid-string with conformance validation (make-uuid-from).

 ## Installation